simatei/simatei/README.md

 - 🌱 I’m currently learning ...
 AWS, Rust
 - 👯 I’m looking to collaborate on ... something challenging, a real head scratcher
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... simatei.co.ke
+- 📫 How to reach me: ... https://simatei.co.ke